galweitz/MTH9815_TradingSystem/README.txt

 ### Compiling and Running the Program ###

 Run the executable in a UNIX environment.
+- At project directory: make build directory and change to it.
+- Edit Boost path as detailed in CMakeLists.txt
+- Run command: cmake ..
+- Run command: make
+- Run command: ./TradingSystem
+Resulting .txt files will be found in the build directory.

 ### Overview ###

 This document describes the bond trading system developed for US Treasuries, covering securities ranging from 2Y to 30Y.
-The system is built in C++.
+While each service was was supposed to run as its own separate program, I did not know how to parallelize it and decided to demonstrate their connectivity and functionality by running them all sequentially.

 ### System Components ###